A General History of the Netherlands, in progress and taken from multiple sources, so all information should be considered subject to verification.

 1638 Ruysch born, 23 March

-1642 Rembrandt paints The Night Watch.
+1642 Rembrandt completes The Night Watch.

 1642-43 Navigator Abel Tasman is the first European to reach Tasmania and New Zealand.

 1648 End of Eighty Years’ War with Spain.
+The independence of the Netherlands was recognized by the Treaty of Westphalia.

 1652 Jan van Riebeek founds Cape Town, South Africa.